 Identify areas of opportunity with large growth potential, perhaps a space with a validated need that has not been scoped out yet.

 Work with high-performers.
 Pick managers, partners, and individuals who have highly leveraged skills that complement yours.

-Find leadership opportunities in a niche you believe in, that nobody else is seeing.
+Find leadership opportunities and build subject matter expertise in a niche that you believe in—and that nobody else is seeing.

-This list also isn’t exhaustive.
-There are probably hundreds of other tactics out there you can incorporate.
+Also, this list isn’t exhaustive.
+There are probably hundreds of other tactics you can incorporate.

 Applying leverage in life

-Let’s say that my personal goals revolve around developing new relationships, learning new things, and making people happy.
+Let’s say that your personal goals revolve around developing new relationships, learning new things, and making people happy.